 This was harder for Mike than it was for me.
 He grew up in a suburb of Houston with new builds that were built to your spec.
 As a general statement, no house is going to be perfect unless you build it from the ground up.
 I grew up with a contractor father who was constantly renovating and flipping homes.
 This made our perspectives very different, especially since we were looking at homes between 70 to 120 years old.
 I had always dreamt of a home with amazing character… aka the original craftsman bungalow with the perfect southern porch and a fireplace.
 The bungalow we looked at ended up having a lot of deal breakers because of the structural issues.
 It would have taken so much time and money to fix and in the end it only had 1 bathroom and 2 small bedrooms.The house would never have been big enough for a family and our business.
-Our home, now, needed much less work and had all new HVAC, plumbing, roof, electrical, and insulation.
+Our home, now, needed much less work and had all new HVAC thanks to professionals such as Premier HVAC Services in Terrell TX, plumbing, roof, electrical, and insulation.
+You can also look up AC maintenance in Redmond, WA and nearby areas if you need one.
 We also have a space ready to turn into our studio, more on that soon.
 Plus we have 3 bedrooms and 2 bathrooms in downtown Raleigh.
 We can always update features to fit our style and one day we will add my dream porch, but for now we just feel so lucky to have found a home.
 Everyday, I wake up and see the light come in and I fall more in love with it.
 One day the tile will change in the bathroom, the cabinets will be white, and we will destroy that hideous lampshade chandlier that kills me a little everyday.
 But none of those things are deal breakers.
 Bad light…deal breaker.
 Needing new electrical, new roof, chimney sweeped, structural work, termite damage are all deal breakers no matter how perfect the details.
 At least for us.
 The biggest thing is to keep things in perspective and keep your aesthetic eye open to what could be.
 Especially be realistic about renovations and updates adding up and what you can afford.
 No matter how “perfect”, if it makes you angry one day because it never becomes what you envisioned, it wasn’t worth it.
 At least that’s my mentality.

 I know this was long and maybe drawn out, but I couldn’t tell this story half-way.
 Like many of you we look at the same images on Pinterest and other blogs at these perfect homes and feel like they just arrive perfect.
 Though our story was wild, I don’t think it is very unique.
 I was surprised every step of the way how things went, but all of our friends have similar stories that are just as wild.
 The stress was overwhelming and the emotional roller coaster took me to some bad places this summer.
 At times, I was pretty hopeless about the whole thing.
 What it taught me was that things truly do come at the right times, and will be exactly what you need.
 I wanted to share this story openly and honestly, because I think it was a piece of the last 6 months of this space that has been missing.
 I felt like our story was something I wanted to be open about, especially for all of you entrepreneurial couples.
 Know that it is possible, with time, planning, clarity, and hard work to make sure you have money saved, you can make it happen.
 Just like anything, if you are intentional it will come together in all the right ways it should.